 Finally we turn to the glue and the corn silk.
 Place a generous number of gobs of glue on top of the head and pat the dried corn silk in place.
-My kindergarten helper wanted to make Rapunzel and what a great supply corn silk is for that sort of hair!
+My kindergarten helper wanted to make Rapunzel and corn silk is wonderful for that sort of long, flowing hair.

-The traditional native American method is to have No facial features.
+The traditional native American method is to have no facial features.
 Certainly imagination can fill in whatever one wants to see.
 I am familiar with faceless dolls from our local Amish children, so this does not bother me.
-However, my helper needed to use a fine-tipp marker to draw eyes and a mouth.
-It worked well on dried husks.
+However, my helper felt the need to use a fine-tip marker to draw eyes and a mouth.
+It worked well on the dried husks.

 Attaching Corn Silk Hair

 My helper is a gentle child who lives in a central air-conditioned house.
 Her dolls (oh yes, we had to make several once she made her first one) stood up well to her playing.

 How will your dolls do?
 I cannot predict.
 I also wonder about the little ones living a hundred years ago who made dolls and practically lived outdoors.
 Please let me know what your family's experiences are.